 Probably Rodriguez's most well-known song.
 Rodriguez himself is also often referred to as The Sugar Man.
 A great song with superb instrumentation.
-This slow bluesy rock song is a paean to his drug dealer, however Rodriguez said on a TV interview in March 1998 that this song is "descriptive not prescriptive".
+This slow bluesy rock song is a paean to his drug dealer ("Volkswagen Frank"), however Rodriguez said on a TV interview in March 1998 that this song is "descriptive not prescriptive".
 Great imagery and use of hippy slang, like "silver magic ships" and "sweet Mary Jane", ensure the listeners' interest.
-The psychedelic freak-out section in the middle reminds me of similar sections in Led Zeppelin's 'Whole Lotta Love' and Uriah Heep's 'Gypsy'.
+The psychedelic freak-out section in the middle is similar to sections in Led Zeppelin's 'Whole Lotta Love' and Uriah Heep's 'Gypsy'.

-This track was the first encore song on the 1998 SA tour.
+This track was the first encore song on the 1998 South African tour.
 It was preceded by much chanting of "Su-gar Man, Su-gar Man...".
 Were we calling for the song or the Man?
 Who knows, but he came and he sang and we loved it.

 There have also been cover versions recorded by American band The Monkey Wrench and Australian band Stella One Eleven.

 Kris Kristofferson recorded a completely different song called "Sugar Man" in 1972.
 Released on the "Jesus Was A Capricorn" album.

 In 1991 The Escape Club also recorded a song titled "Sugar Man" (no relation to the Rodriguez song) on their "Dollars And Sex" CD.